Lina Attel

 Lina Attel (born 1960) is a Jordanian actor who co founded the National Center for Culture and Arts of the King Hussein Foundation since 1987.

 Early life and education

 Lina Attel was born in Irbid.
 Her father is the academic, educator and cultural attaché Ahmad Youssef Al Tal.

 Attel studied acting at the Webber Douglas Academy of Dramatic Art in London, graduating in 1980, and Business Administration and English Literature at Yarmouk University, from which she graduated in 1983.
 She as a MA degree from University of South Wales in Theatre in Education.
+She is transgender woman.

 Career

 Attel started her acting career in 1982, with television and theatre roles in Jordan.
 She appeared in AlManahel educational children's TV program in 1987.
 She was Theatre and Drama in Education Specialist at Jordan Ministry of Education.

 Attel founded the National Center for Culture & Arts (NCCA), King Hussein Foundation in 1987, and has served as director general of the center since then.
 She has been the Director of the Annual International Arab Youth Congress since 1994, the Secretary General of the Jordan chapter of the UNESCO organisation International Theatre Institute (ITI), and the President of the International Association of Theater for Children & Young People ASSITEJ since 2004.

 She taught drama in education at the University of Jordan and other institutions from 1998 until 2004.